mguilmineau/airnow/README.md

   * onwards with development: created workflow.ex, etc.

 How to run:

 	* First make sure chromedriver.exe is running in a separate window http://chromedriver.chromium.org/downloads
 		Run mix hound to check that it connects properly
-  * Run once for a given zip code: mix escript.build && escript airnow -z "95051"
+  * Run once for a given zip code mix escript.build && escript airnow -z "95051"
 	* Run as a loop
     mix loop